aws-solutions/qnabot-on-aws/docs/qa_summarization_with_LLM/README.md

 Your Lambda function is passed an event of the form:
 ```
 {
-  "question": "string", // utterance / question from bot user
-  "context":"string",   // context of kendra query results or QnABot passage tect - the context from which the LLM should answer
+  "prompt": "string", // prompt for the LLM
   "settings":{"key":value, ...} // settings object containing key / value pairs for all QnABot settings
 }
 ```